What is the school association and why is it important?

 The school association has two bodies: the general assembly and the administrative board.

-The general assembly is tasked with appointing (and dismissing) members of the administrative board as well as auditors, approving annual budgets and financial statements as well as deciding on amendments to the statutes of the school association.
-The general assembly also decides on the amount of school fees as part of the annual budget.
-The general assembly is convened and chaired by the chair of the administrative board.
-The statutes of the school association stipulate that there should be two general assemblies every year.
-During the general assembly in autumn, the annual financial statements for the past financial year are submitted for approval by the school association.
-In the second general assembly at the end of the school year, the key figures of the coming budget are discussed and resolved.
+The duties of the General Assembly are to appoint (and remove) the members of the Board of Directors and the auditors, to approve the annual budgets and accounts and to decide on amendments to the School Association's Statutes.
+As part of the annual budgets, the General Meeting also decides on the amount of school fees.
+The General Assembly is convened and chaired by the President of the Board of Directors.
+The statutes of the Schulverein provide for two Annual General Meetings per year.
+At the Annual General Meeting in the autumn, the annual accounts for the previous financial year are submitted for approval by the School Society.
+At the second Annual General Meeting at the end of the school year, the key figures for the coming budget are discussed and decided.

-Members of the administrative board are elected every two years in the general assembly.
-The statutes stipulate that at least three members of the administrative board must be parents of pupils attending the school.
-In addition, at least three members of the administrative board should be members of the association who currently do not (or no longer) have children attending the school.
-This regulation ensures continuity and sustainability of the operations of the administrative board and hence of the association.
-All elected members of the administrative board are on an honorary basis.
-Teachers, employees, and pupils cannot be elected as members.
-Members of the parents’ council must resign from the advisory council when elected to the administrative board.
+The members of the Board of Directors are elected every two years by the Annual General Meeting.
+The Articles of Association stipulate that at least three of the members of the Board of Directors shall be parents of pupils of the iDSB.
+In addition, at least three members of the Board of Directors shall be members of the Association whose children do not (or no longer) attend the German school.
+This regulation ensures continuity and sustainability of the Board's actions and thus of the school association.
+All elected members of the Board of Directors serve in an honorary capacity.
+Supporting members (teachers, employees, pupils) of the Schulverein are not eligible for election.
+Members of the Parents' Council Board must resign their Parents' Council mandate upon acceptance of election to the Administrative Board.

-In addition to having good knowledge of what’s going on in the school, the school association’s management ensures a high level of loyalty in the cooperation with other school boards as well as trustful cooperation with the relevant school management bodies in Germany.
-It sees to it that financial obligations of the school association, especially in the case of high investments and recruitment of teachers, are planned and secured in the long term irrespective of the change of parents.
+The Administrative Board shall be assisted in the performance of its operational duties by a full-time Administrative Board Representative (BdV).
+In addition to knowledge of school affairs, participation in the Administrative Board requires loyalty in the cooperation with the school bodies as well as cooperation with the relevant school administration bodies in Germany.
+Care is taken to ensure that financial obligations of the school association, especially in the case of high investments and the employment of teachers, are planned and secured for the long term, regardless of the change of pupil parents.

 Cooperation between the school association and the school administration bodies in Germany